airways/ProForm/README.md

  0. This add-on REQUIRES ProLib to be in your third_party directory.
 Get it here: https://github.com/airways/ProLib

- 1. (For ZIP file release version) Download the ZIP file from the location where you purchased it.
+ 1. (For old purchased ZIP file release version) Download the ZIP file from the location where you purchased it.

- 2. (For ZIP file release version) Extract the ZIP file.
+ 2. (For old purchased ZIP file release version) Extract the ZIP file.

  3. Move directories:

- <b>For git checkout:</b>
+ <b>For git checkout / git ZIP file:</b>

+    <u>These steps do <b>not</b> apply to the old purchased ZIP file download, only to the new git ZIP file builds which are the only ones available via GitHub.</u>

    a.
 Check out or copy files from the repo directly to [doc_root]/system/expressionengine/third_party/proform

    b.
 Move or create a symlink from [doc_root]/system/expressionengine/third_party/proform/themes to [doc_root]/themes/third_party/proform